Frequently Asked Questions

 When are residency fees due?

 Once an artist has been accepted, their security deposit is required upon confirmation of their participation in our program.
 They will be responsible for paying their first monthly fee upon signing and returning their residency contract.
 Payment plans are available for artists in need.
-All subsequent monthly fees are due at the first of every month.
+All subsequent monthly fees are due one month prior to the start of your residency.
 There are NO REFUNDS.

 What fellowships can I apply for and how are they awarded?